kksgandhi/personal_site/applying to teaching track positions.md

  - SLAC applications tend to be looking for someone really specific (teach one specific course) or teach very generally.
  - SLACs want a generalist.
 How does your research area enable you to be a generalist?
  - You want to prove you'd fit their program.
 Look at their mission statement.
+ - Look at their AI statement.
+Are they full steam ahead or hesitant
  - Where to apply:
    - SIGCSE jobs board
    - PUI github (https://cs-pui.github.io/posting.html)